Infrared

 Special features

 Infrared radiation transfers heat to the skin without contact.
 Basically, it only transports the heat and therefore has no effect itself.
-The skin's heat defence mechanisms are least affected by this form of heat transfer.
+The skin's heat defense mechanisms are least affected by this form of heat transfer.

-It therefore has some advantages:
+It therefore has a number of advantages:

 - It works without contact (no pressure and no covering).

-What to keep in mind:
+What you should bear in mind:

-- The irradiation limits (80-100 mW / sq cm skin and 8-10 mW/sq cm eye) must be observed.
+- The irradiation limits (80-100 mW/sqcm skin and 8-10 mW/sqcm eye) must be observed.

 - The skin's own temperature must not rise too high - the maximum skin temperature of 43 °C must not be exceeded.